The issue

 Our project

-In 1987 and 1988, Fondation Franz Weber (FFW) brought the brumby bloodbath to public attention in Europe.
-The international outcry put an end to the culls.
+In 1987 and 1988, Fondation Franz Weber (FFW) brought the brumby bloodbath to public attention in Europe, launched a campaign and raised awareness of the issue.

 Our goals